JanikvA/NBA-Game-Prediction/README.md

 ## Results

-The following table shows the accuracy of predicting the correct winner when using the low-level algorithms:
+The following table shows the accuracy of predicting the correct winner when using low-level algorithms:

 Method | Accuracy [%]
 ---------|----------